timtyree/bgmc/doc/experiment-checklist.md

 1. use ./gen_run_next.sh to generate run_next.dat
 */ DONE(implemented into ^that in bash): grab the final 1-4 lines of run_next.dat and put them in run_test.dat /*

-1. update non-test submit file to take run_next.dat...
+1. update return-CollTimes.submit to take run_next.dat...
 TODO(later): implement ^that in perl/bash and append to gen_run_next.sh
 1. manually make run_test.dat fast (perhaps set niter to 10 or smaller...)
 1. update github repo

 ### Post-processing any previous data
 1. (if not already downloaded, download any preexisting data and process/store it.
+HINT: try something like ./bgmc/python/lib/logdown.sh

 ### Cleaning (TODO: implement clean-project.sh in bash, see logdown.sh)
 1. rm -r ~/bgmc #remove the whole repository folder on the open science grid.